alielmala/JavaScript-Calculator/README.md

-# this is a smiple calculator
+# This is a smiple calculator
 finished along with youtube tutorial

-#Languages used:
+# Languages used:
 HTML
+CSS
-CSS JavaScript
+JavaScript